Eigenstates and spectral projection for quantized baker's map: Main results

 \end{cor} As mentioned in the introduction, this is a statement about phase space equidistribution for eigenvectors in a sequence of sets that is limiting density \emph{zero} in the entire set of eigenvectors.
 (By Corollary~\ref{cor:weyl} the set $\{\varphi^{(j,N)}:\theta^{(j,N)}\in I(N)\}$ is limiting density zero when $|I(N)|\to0$.)
 Thus one cannot have too many exceptional eigenvectors that fail to equidistribute all clustered in too small a spectral window.

-\begin{rmk} For Hamiltonian flows on manifolds, in the quantum ergodic theorem one restricts to eigenfunctions in some fixed interval $[a,b]$ or in a shrinking window $[a,a+h]$ as in \cite{HMR}, \cite[Appendix D]{DyGu}.
-In both of these cases the classical limit is an integral of the classical symbol over the corresponding subset of phase space, e.g. $\{(x,\xi):a\le|\xi|^2+V(x)\le b\}$ or $\{(x,\xi):|\xi|^2+V(x)=a\}$.
+\begin{rmk} On manifolds, for Hamiltonian flows which are ergodic on energy shells in some range $[E_1,E_2]$, one considers eigenfunctions $u_j=u_j(\hbar)$ of the quantum operator $-\hbar^2\Delta+V$, for $\Delta$ the Laplace--Beltrami operator and $V$ a potential.
+In the quantum ergodic theorem, one considers eigenvalues in $[E_1,E_2]$, or in a smaller shrinking window $[E,E+\hbar]$ as in \cite{HMR}, \cite[Appendix D]{DyGu}.
+In both of these cases (the former with an additional symbol averaging condition \cite{zworski}) the $\hbar\to0$ limit of the quantum expectation values $\langle u_{j}|\operatorname{Op}_\hbar(a)|u_{j}\rangle$ along a density one subsequence is an integral of the classical symbol $a$ over the corresponding subset of phase space, e.g. $\{(x,\xi):E_1\le|\xi|^2+V(x)\le E_2\}$ or $\{(x,\xi):|\xi|^2+V(x)=E\}$, and control of the quantum dynamics is only needed up to an $\hbar$-independent time.

-However, to our knowledge such a shrinking window is new for discrete time unitary maps on the torus, that do not quantize a Hamiltonian flow.
-For such maps, quantum ergodic theorems are typically stated in the limit $N\to\infty$ over all $N$ eigenvalues on the unit circle, and with a single fixed limiting value $\int_{\T^2}f(q,p)\,dq\,dp$.
-We note that a quantum ergodic statement in even a \emph{fixed} spectral window $[a,b]$ in this case would not be a strengthening, as there are of order $\frac{b-a}{2\pi}N=cN$ eigenvectors with eigenangles in $[a,b]$, and a limiting positive density set out of $cN$ states is also limiting positive density out of all $N$ states.
-Thus allowing the spectral window $I(N)$ to shrink in Theorems~\ref{thm:Pmat} and \ref{thm:lweyl} is necessary to produce a stronger quantum ergodic theorem. \end{rmk}
+In our case, we require control of the quantum dynamics up to a time close to logarithmic in $N$ to allow for smaller spectral intervals.
+To our knowledge, having any type of shrinking spectral window is new for discrete time unitary maps on the torus.
+For such maps, quantum ergodic theorems are typically stated in the limit $N\to\infty$ over all $N$ eigenvalues on the unit circle, and with a single fixed limiting value $\int_{\T^2}a(q,p)\,dq\,dp$.
+We note that a quantum ergodic statement in just a \emph{fixed} spectral window $I(N)=[\alpha,\beta]$ in this case would not be a strengthening, as there are of order $\frac{\beta-\alpha}{2\pi}N=cN$ eigenvectors with eigenangles in $[\alpha,\beta]$, and a limiting positive density set out of $cN$ states is also limiting positive density out of all $N$ states.
+Thus allowing the spectral window $I(N)$ to shrink in Theorems~\ref{thm:Pmat} and \ref{thm:lweyl} is necessary to produce a stronger quantum ergodic theorem.

+We also mention the work of \cite{Keeler}, which allows a similarly shrinking spectral window, for the Laplacian on manifolds without conjugate points, with applications to random band-limited waves. \end{rmk}